No. 1 Gonzaga beats Northwestern State for 2nd night in row - WHIZ News

 Northwestern State plays at Washington State on Wednesday.

-Gonzaga plays its fourth ranked opponent when it faces No. 16 Virginia on Saturday in Fort Worth, Texas.
+Gonzaga plays its fourth ranked opponent of the season when it faces No. 16 Virginia on Saturday in Fort Worth, Texas.
+“They are the slowest-paced team in America,” Few said of the Cavaliers.
+“Their defense is elite.
+It will be a huge test.”

 More AP college basketball: https://apnews.com/hub/college-basketball and https://twitter.com/AP_Top25